mknicos/tipped-income-budget/README.md

   Written in Ruby, using SQLite software library as the database engine.

 ## Setup
-  Clone this repository, run `budget` from the root directory
+  Clone this repository, run `./budget` from the root directory

 ## Usage Guide